satellitecomponent/Neurite/README.md

 Dendrite embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set.

 Files can be dragged and dropped into the fractal from your local files, or embed links can be copied and pasted onto the fractal.
 (Make sure its an embed link)

-(to-add soon, support embed conversion from normal link formats)
+(to be added soon, embed link conversion from normal link formats)

 DOUBLE CLICK on a window to 'anchor' the window in place.